-An empty stomach can make nausea worse, so make sure you have your meals early, and on time.
+An empty stomach can worsen nausea, so ensure you have your meals early and on time.
 It is also advisable to avoid large meals, which can make the tummy feel full, and opt for small, frequent meals instead.

 Eat slowly and take your time to chew your food.

-Choose food which is high in protein and carbohydrates, low in fat and easy to digest.
-Bananas, rice, crackers, applesauce and toast are some good options.
+Choose food high in protein and carbohydrates, low in fat and easy to digest.
+Bananas, rice, crackers, applesauce and toast, are good options.

 Salty foods are also known to be helpful, and so are foods that contain ginger.

 As with food, taking small sips of fluid throughout the day might prove helpful.
-Aim for 6-8 cups of non-caffeinated fluids daily.
+Aim for 6 to 8 cups of non-caffeinated fluids daily.
 Avoid drinks that are too cold or sweet.